khgiddon/khgiddon.github.io/_posts/2026-03-12-catalog-twenty-first-century.md

 **Candle in Glass Housing**: An open-flame lighting device that persisted long after safer illumination technologies were widely available.
 Late-period specimens are frequently branded with the insignia of “scent houses," suggesting guild protection of the technology.

 **Wireless Ear Unit**: A small white insertable device shaped to lock into a single ear, with no visible fasteners or external wiring.
-Surface wear suggests prolonged bodily contact.
-Though clearly manufactured in bilateral sets, recovery is overwhelmingly singular.
+Surface wear suggests prolonged bodily contact: some examples still contain organically secreted wax.
+Though clearly manufactured in bilateral sets, recovery has been overwhelmingly singular.

 Further excavation is expected to clarify the functions of these objects, and additional funding has been requested.